kendalljtaylor/csd-310/README.md

 ### Module 10
 #### Milestone 2 - This assignment contains the revised ERD and creation of tables and data in a database

+### Module 11
+#### Milestone 3 - This assignment contains a series of reports within a database to help a business manage sales, supplies, orders, and employees and the queries used to obtain these reports.